Money-eng/supervoxel_loss/README.md

 ## Overview

 This repository implements a connectivity-preserving loss function designed to improve instance segmentation of curvilinear structures.
 The paradigm shift here is to evaluate each mistake during training at the “structure-level” as opposed to the voxel-level.
-The loss is computed by detecting supervoxels in the false positive and negative prediction masks during training, then assigning higher penalties to those that introduce connectivity errors.
+The loss is computed by detecting supervoxels in the false positive and negative masks during training, then assigning higher penalties to those that introduce connectivity errors.

 ## Method